CrimsonGlacier/DockerMSSQLPageCounter/README.md

   Open the dockerfile and modify the SA_PASSWORD environmental variable to a password of your choosing that follows the following constraints:
   	At least 8 characters including uppercase, lowercase letters, base-10 digits and/or non-alphanumeric symbols.

-  Open CMD in \DockerMSSQLPageCounter-main\SQL, input the following commands into CMD
+  Open CMD in \DockerMSSQLPageCounter-main\SQL, and input the following commands:

      docker build -t sql1 .